Chapter 2 : A Dark Room

-The whole situation was even more awkward than when my Uncle Ron got drunk at Christmas and started can-can dancing in front of the whole family.
-And believe me that was awkward
+The whole situation was even more awkward than when my Uncle Ron got drunk at Christmas and started can-can dancing with a lampshade on his head in front of the whole family.
+And believe me, that was awkward.

 Scorpius reappeared with a thin box in his hands, reached over, and gave the Enlarger another good smack.
 The light changed to red.